 - 2 large lemons unwaxed

 - juice of the 2 lemons 100 mls so you may need 3 lemons

-Preheat your oven to 170°C/325 F/Gas Mark 3 and zest your 2 lemons.
+- Preheat your oven to 170°C/325 F/Gas Mark 3 and zest 2 lemons.
 Put 150 grams of plain flour, caster sugar and butter, 2 tbsp sunflower oil, 1½ tsp baking powder, your grated lemon zest and 3 beaten eggs into a large mixing bowl or free standing mixer.
 Mix gently at first until the mixture won't fly over the edge of the bowl.
 Turn up the mixer and then beat until pale.
 I use the beater attachment not my whisk on my mixer.
 It will be a soft dropping consistency.

-While the cake is baking whisk measure out your 110 grams icing sugar into a small mixing bowl and juice your 2 lemons.
+- While the cake is baking whisk measure out your 90 grams icing sugar into a small mixing bowl and juice your 2 lemons.
 Pour on the lemon juice and whisk well using a small whisk if you have one. keep whisking until the icing sugar has melted into the syrup.
 It will still be bitty from the lemon.
 You may need to juice another lemon to get the required 80 mls.

 Check out these other Incredible Lemon recipes.